Center Steps Back to Examine Online Gaming Regulation

 The industry has proposed a total of four SROs, but their eventual officialization is being delayed.
 The proposals include an entity by the All India Gaming Federation (AIGF), a cooperation by the E-Gaming Federation (EGF) and the Federation of Indian Fantasy Sports (FIFS), an application by the Esports Players Welfare Association (EPWA), and a proposal by the All India Gaming Regulator (AIGR) Foundation.

-The freshly formed Group of Ministers will have to immediately dive into a complex situation where government agencies are demanding nearly ₹1 lakh crore ($12 billion) from the online gaming industry.
-In comparison, the whole sector’s worth was ₹13,600 crore ($1.7 billion) in FY21 and was expected to grow to ₹29,000 crore ($3.5 billion) by FY25 according to KPMG data.
+The freshly formed Group of Ministers will have to quickly address a complex situation.
+Government agencies are demanding nearly ₹1 lakh crore ($12 billion) from the online gaming industry.
+In comparison, the entire sector was worth ₹13,600 crore ($1.7 billion) in FY21.
+It was expected to grow to ₹29,000 crore ($3.5 billion) by FY25, according to KPMG data.

-Tax experts have been raising acute questions as to “Why was the government sleeping?” all these years since GST implementation in July 2017 and waited until the expiry of statutes of limitations become pending to make their demands.
+Tax experts have been raising acute question.
+They have asked “Why was the government sleeping?”
+Years have passed since GST implementation in July 2017.
+Only until after the expiry of statues of limitations became pending they made their demands.

 If the judiciary finds that the allegedly shot-fallen GST was indeed payable, it should have been paid by the players who were making the deposits on the online games.
 Instead, the money has gone to the prize pools distributed among winners and cannot be practically traced and returned.

-Thus, the industry, as the responsible carrier of such an indirect levy, ended up receiving tax evasion notices for amounts several times higher than their operating revenues for the last decade.
+Thus, the industry, as the responsible carrier of such an indirect levy, ended up receiving tax evasion notices.
+These notices were for amounts several times higher than their operating revenues for the last decade

-The whole matter is further complicated by moral and social considerations related to the perceived nature of online gaming, gambling, and betting, which have been discussed by the GST Council and quoted by Union FM Sitharaman and Revenue Secretary Sanjay Malhotra.
+The whole matter is further complicated by moral and social considerations related to the perceived nature of online gaming.
+As well as gambling, and betting.
+Which have been discussed by the GST Council and quoted by Union FM Sitharaman and Revenue Secretary Sanjay Malhotra.

-For the time being, the Supreme Court has temporarily stayed the Karnataka High Court decision to relieve Gameskraft Technologies from a ₹21,000 crore show cause notice by the GST Enforcement, and the High Courts of Bombay and Sikkim have frozen authority action against Delta Corp until the cases are heard and resolved.
+For the time being, the Supreme Court has temporarily stayed the Karnataka High Court decision.
+This decision had relieved Gameskraft Technologies from a ₹21,000 crore show cause notice by GST Enforcement.
+The High Courts of Bombay and Sikkim have also frozen authority action against Delta Corp.
+These actions will remain on hold until the cases are heard and resolved.